Prison deaths mount in El Salvador’s gang crackdown

 Lawmakers bought time by suspending arrestees’ access to lawyers, extending from three days to 15 days the period someone could be held without charges and lifting the cap for how long someone could be held before trial.
 Judges almost automatically sent those arrested to prison for six months while prosecutors tried to build cases.

+One-third of the country’s most experienced judges had been driven into retirement last year by a legislative reform whose real motivation appeared to be stacking the courts with Bukele’s allies.

+Unnamed judges ruling at hearings shielded from public view.
+The reasons some are released are as unclear as the reasons others were arrested.

-Judges are under tremendous pressure to go along with the president’s goals to protect their jobs, said Sidney Blanco Reyes, a judge forced to retire after a legislative reform established an age cap last year.
+The judges who remain are under tremendous pressure to go along with the president’s goals to protect their jobs, said Sidney Blanco Reyes, one of the judges forced to quit.
 “It’s as though the fate of those locked up depends on what the president says.”

+Judge Juan Antonio Durán is one of the few judges still on the bench who has spoken out critically about the situation.
+Under one proposal circulating in the congress, Durán’s judicial career could end early next year if lawmakers lower the number of years a judge can serve to 25 years.

+“The powerlessness that we feel is enormous,” Durán said.
+“It makes you sad to see how they’re treating people, because there are a lot of innocent people locked up.”
+Even those guilty of crimes, he said, deserve due process.

 By the government’s own account, El Salvador’s prisons were already overcrowded before the war against the gangs.
 The president quickly announced the construction of a new mega prison, but it remains unfinished.
 Seven months later, El Salvador’s incarcerated population has more than doubled.

+The prison deaths are almost always confirmed when a funeral home calls a family member of the deceased.
+There is no direct communication from the government.
 “There is interest in hiding these deaths,” said Navas, and so they are blamed on natural causes.
+There is no autopsy, no investigation.

+Most often, the cause is listed as pulmonary edema, a filling of the lungs with fluid.
+Nancy Cruz de Quintanilla said when she went to the morgue and tried to get close to her husband’s body, workers told her to stay back — he had had COVID-19, they said.
+But there was no mention of that on the document they gave her.
+Only pulmonary edema.

+José Mauricio Quintanilla Medrano, a local small businessman and part-time evangelical preacher, had been eating in a local restaurant with Cruz and their two children on June 25, when a couple of police officers came in for food.
+After the family had finished, the police came to their table and asked to see Quintanilla’s identification and cell phone.

 He attributed the prison deaths to rivalries between jailed gang members.
 He raised doubts about claims of arbitrary detentions.
 It is very hard, he said, for a mother to admit her son was a gang member or collaborated with them.